 To arrive at appropriate solutions, though, the problem must be defined accurately and comprehensively.
 And for that we should look to the communities who are most affected by these problems.
 Because they know the problem better than we ever can.

-If we go in ‘knowing’ what the problem is, we are basically saying that that only we can develop the solution as well.
+If we go in ‘knowing’ what the problem is, we are basically saying that only we can develop the solution as well.
 The people and communities, then, are reduced to being mere bystanders in the process; it’s no surprise then that the solutions fail to address their needs or improve their lives.

 Become the catalyst for change